skerkour/kerkour.com/content/about.md

 ## Social 🐣

 You won't find me on social networks because they are too noisy and time sucking, by design.
-However, if you want to contact me, you can using the chatbox at the bottom right of this page, or through Bloom: <a href="https://bloom.sh/contact" target="_blank" rel="noopener">bloom.sh/contact</a>
+However, if you want to contact me, you can using the chatbox at the bottom right of this page.